24-7 London veterinary emergency services. Call 07 848 20 03

 Thankfully, the prognosis for those who are being treated is very good, and signs will be generally be well managed.
 Patients can go on to live long and happy lives.

-Feline hyperthyroidism is a hormonal disorder.
+Hyperthyroidism in cats is a hormonal disorder.
 When an excess of thyroid hormone is being produced, the cat’s metabolism goes into overdrive.
 In essence, the body is running at ‘high speed’ and suffers as a consequence.

 An overactive thyroid gland can lead to a wide range of symptoms that can sometimes be mistaken for signs of getting older or other medical issues such as diabetes or kidney failure.